gregcaporaso/microbiogeo/doc/notes/rda.rst

 .. image:: ../images/rda/whole_body_test_1.png
    :align: center

-The plot shows clear clustering of fecal samples at the bottom right of the plot.
-Clustering of tongue samples can also be seen at the top right, and there is also noticable clustering of outer ear samples at the bottom left.
-The plot also contains overlayed vectors indicating which body sites explain the clustering (not sure how better to explain this).
+The plot shows clear grouping of fecal samples at the bottom right of the plot.
+Grouping of tongue samples can also be seen at the top right, and there is also noticable grouping of outer ear samples at the bottom left.
+The plot also contains overlayed vectors indicating which body sites explain the grouping (not sure how better to explain this).

 The output text shows that the `BODY_SITE` constraining variable explains 27.86% of the variability in the samples.
 These results seem to fall in line